articles about Avebury and environs:

 This page offers a small sample of these images, in approximate chronological order.
 The captions offer some information that may be of interest to fellow nerds, but don't worry if not!

 Two photographs taken using a 6x6 cm Mamiya twin-lens reflex in the early 1980s using E6 emulsion.

 The south inner circle at Avebury photographed using infra-red sensitive b&w film.
 Yes, back in the early 1980s cattle rather than sheep grazed in the henge!

 Two 'pinhole' photographs from the mid-1980s.
 The negative was a sheet of 10x8 inch photograhic printing paper.
 The exposure time was three to five minutes.

-The henge at Sunrise, November 2007.
+The henge at sunrise, November 2007.
 This and subsequent photographs were taken on digital SLRs in 2007 and 2008.
-No fancy trickery – that's really things really looked.
+No fancy trickery – that's really how things really looked.

 The Cove at sunset.
 In the high-definition iamge Venus is visible to the left of the left-hand stone.

 The south entrance stones – with jackdaws – at dawn.

 The 'head stone' in the north-west sector at sunrise.

 My favourite dawn photograph – the 'dawn watcher' simulacra.
 One of the few stones of the north inner circle still standing.